micartey/nixos-server/README.md

 ```

 Before you can do anything meaningful, you should remove the following files.
-This step is not necessary as it would also spin to life without it, however, some of these feateres are obsolete or not working at all.
+This step is not necessary as it would also spin to life without it, however, some of these features are obsolete or not working at all.

 - /modules/docker.nix
 - /modules/catppuccin.nix